grid-line

 2022$936.3 billion↑ $47 billion↑ 5.3%

-Despite consistent increases in annual total holiday spending, gift spending hasn’t increased in every category.
+Despite consistent annual holiday spending increases, gift spending hasn’t increased in every category.

 The amount spent on gifts for family members has increased year-over-year from $389 in 2008 to $514 in 2021.

-Yet, average spending on gifts for friends, coworkers, and other gifts have each remained relatively stagnant.
+Yet, average spending on gifts for friends, coworkers, and other gifts has remained relatively stagnant.

 Below is a breakdown of average holiday spending over time by gift recipient: